Roger Ebert

-Ebert was known for his intimate, Midwestern writing voice and critical views informed by values of populism and humanism.
-Writing in a prose style intended to be entertaining and direct, he made sophisticated cinematic and analytical ideas more accessible to non-specialist audiences.
-While a populist, Ebert frequently endorsed foreign and independent films he believed would be appreciated by mainstream viewers, which often resulted in such films receiving greater exposure.
-Critic A. O. Scott wrote that Ebert's prose had a "plain-spoken Midwestern clarity" and a "genial, conversational presence on the page", adding that "His criticism shows a nearly unequaled grasp of film history and technique, and formidable intellectual range, but he rarely seems to be showing off.
-He's just trying to tell you what he thinks, and to provoke some thought on your part on how movies work and what they can do."

-Ebert and Chicago Tribune critic Gene Siskel helped popularize nationally televised film reviewing when they co-hosted the PBS show Sneak Previews, followed by several variously named At the Movies programs.
+Early in his career, Ebert co-wrote the Russ Meyer film Beyond the Valley of the Dolls (1970).
+Starting in 1975 and continuing for decades, Ebert and Chicago Tribune critic Gene Siskel helped popularize nationally televised film reviewing when they co-hosted the PBS show Sneak Previews, followed by several variously named At the Movies programs on commercial TV broadcast syndication.
 The two verbally sparred and traded humorous barbs while discussing films.
 They created and trademarked the phrase "two thumbs up," used when both gave the same film a positive review.
-After Siskel died in 1999, Ebert continued hosting the show with various co-hosts and then, starting in 2000, with Richard Roeper.
+After Siskel died from a brain tumor in 1999, Ebert continued hosting the show with various co-hosts and then, starting in 2000, with Richard Roeper.
+In 1996, Ebert began publishing essays on great films of the past; the first hundred were published as The Great Movies.
+He published two more volumes, and a fourth was published posthumously.
+In 1999, he founded the Overlooked Film Festival in Champaign, Illinois.

-Ebert was diagnosed with cancer of the thyroid and salivary glands in 2002.
+In 2002, Ebert was diagnosed with cancer of the thyroid and salivary glands.
 He required treatment that included removing a section of his lower jaw in 2006, leaving him severely disfigured and unable to speak or eat normally.
-However, his ability to write remained unimpaired and he continued to publish frequently online and in print until his death on April 4, 2013.
-His RogerEbert.com website, launched in 2002 and originally underwritten by the Chicago Sun-Times, remains online as an archive of his published writings and reviews while also hosting new material written by a group of critics who were selected by Ebert before his death.
-Richard Corliss wrote that "Roger leaves a legacy of indefatigable conoisseurship in movies, literature, politics and, to quote the title of his 2011 autobiography, Life Itself."
-In 2014, a documentary adaptation of Life Itself was released to positive reviews.
+However, his ability to write remained unimpaired and he continued to publish frequently online and in print until his death in 2013.
+His RogerEbert.com website, launched in 2002, remains online as an archive of his published writings.
+Richard Corliss wrote, "Roger leaves a legacy of indefatigable connoisseurship in movies, literature, politics and, to quote the title of his 2011 autobiography, Life Itself."
+In 2014, Life Itself was adapted as a documentary of the same title, released to positive reviews.